-The above principles are ushered and are made alive through a range of legislation and supply chain management is governed and enforced in compliance with the constitutional principles through the Preferential Procurement policy framework Act (Act 5 of 2005) and associated regulations.
+The above principles are ushered and are made alive through a range of legislation and supply chain management is governed and enforced in compliance with the constitutional principles through the procurement policy framework Act (Act 5 of 2005) as amended and the appropriate SCM regulations.
 The municipality applies SCM principles to procure goods and services for the municipality.